chromium/chromium/docs/webui_build_configuration.md

 excludes: Paths of files that are not bundled.
 Often used for large mojo files
           that would otherwise be in many bundles, and for cr.js which relies on global variables.
+external_paths: Mappings between absolute URLs and paths where files imported
+                from these URLs can be found.
+Used for files that are not in
+                |input|.
+For example, the following external_path is
+                automatically added for all targets:
+                "chrome://resources/|$resources_path" where resources_path is
+                the path to where ts_library()s within ui/webui/resources place their output (e.g. gen/ui/webui/resources/tsc).
+                Note: all absolute URLs must either be listed in |excludes| or be mapped in |external_paths|, otherwise a build time error is raised.
 ```

 #### **Example**